 Parishes of St Mary, Lady of Lourdes

 The obligation to attend Mass on Sunday remains suspended.
-Masses have resumed but with limited numbers, please try to attend a weekday Mass if possible.
+Masses are as follows:

 Welcome to the community of St Mary, Lady of Lourdes, here in the Black Country.
 We are three parishes that have recently been united under one parish priest.
 All the parishes had similar names, so, whatever else we are, we are one community under Our Lady's protection - and that's a good place to be.
 We strive to be a welcoming community that reflects the truth and compassion that Jesus has given us.